haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 - Unit tests is the standard (ZaloPay currently requires 90% test coverage).
-  - Easy to test small to medium function which have simple rules, likely single purpose with table testing technique.
+  - Easy to test small to medium function which have simple rules, likely single purpose, with table testing technique.
   - For big, complex function, the strategy testing goes from happy case to each single edge case, each single if else path,... try to cover as much as you can.